 - If taking your own bike isn’t so important, motorcycles can be rented in Iceland.
 Rates vary, but rental of a 600cc BMW can cost anywhere between €230/£205/USD$260 per day for a Suzuki V-Strom DL650 or Kawasaki Versys 650LT, and €315/£280/USD$357 per day for a BMW1200GS.

 Traveling in Iceland is a magical experience and it’s an excellent place to get in touch with nature.
 Camping is highly recommended and is made easy with wild camping being legal (as long you dan’t stay on someones property or within 150 meters of it).
 Nature offers many fantastic places to pitch up a tent and the view in the morning will be breathtaking.
 There are also a great many campsites located along the route, complete with all the facilities needed for a comfortable stay.

 If the weather isn’t so kind or you’re looking for a sturdier shelter, there is no shortage of hotels, guest houses or hostels.
 Hostels offer an affordable alternative to the more expensive hotels and can be found at convenient stages all along the route.
-It is worth booking accommodation in advance during the middle of summer and in school holidays.
-If you’re stuck for somewhere to stay, all of the larger towns in the country have plenty of options.
+While there are lots of options if you book early, it must be said that Iceland is an extremely popular place to travel these days, with a short summer (peak season), so accommodation fills up quickly.

 There are several delicacies to look out for along the way, with Iceland offering some unusual and delicious food.
 Petrol stations offer simple food, but be on the look out for the hotdogs available at most fuel stops.
 These are quick and delicious snacks to keep you going on the road.
 Try them, you’ll be surprised, but be sure to ask for fried onions.